 Once the pot begins to boil, place your kale in the water.
 Make sure you have a bowl of cold water and ice cubes on hand and ready.

 After about a minute, transfer your kale to the cold water and ice bowl.
 Leave it there for another minute.
 Then drain and dry your kale thoroughly.

 How Long Does Kale Last?

-When it comes to its shelf-life, kale should follow its best-by date if packaged.
-A bag of kale that is unopened will keep to the date on the label.
-Once you open this bag, the time will shorten to last 5 days in the fridge.
+Regarding its shelf-life, kale should follow its best-by date if packaged.
+A bag of unopened kale will keep to the date on the label.
+Once you open this bag, the time will shorten to last five days in the fridge.